dannycho7/express-form-post/README.md

  * Validation for the entire request body before finalizing uploads
  	* Other modules only offer validation based on file size or metadata
  	* Perfect for applications that require uploads on signup and those looking to save api requests
- 	* This makes efp faster as it can abort the file upload if you invalidate the request body
+ 	* This makes efp faster for cloud storage as it can abort the file upload if you invalidate the request body
  * Pipes buffer streams to api endpoints making it a very fast and memory efficient file uploader